Learn how to cook sweetheart cabbage (pointed or hispi cabbage). This is the simplest and probably most delicious way of cooking it.

 - Soy sauce: that's the reason you should use unsalted butter; soy sauce is pretty salty.

-- Other ingredients: black pepper, salt if necessary, parsley if desired.
+- Other ingredients: black pepper, salt if necessary, and parsley if desired.

 How to cook sweetheart cabbage?